Under Siege: Filming

 The film makes extensive use of the Introvision process, a variation of front projection that allows realistic three-dimensional interaction of foreground characters with projected backgrounds without the heavy cost of traditional bluescreen effects.
 The technique was also used in the films Outland, Megaforce, Army of Darkness and Andrew Davis' later film, The Fugitive.

 "Most people are surprised that the film is as sophisticated as it is," Davis said.
 "It appeals to people who have a point of view about nuclear weapons and the story thrusts you into an incredible situation that is not far-fetched."
+When the original title Dreadnought did not test well with audiences, the marketing department wanted to give the film a three-word title like other Seagal films.
+They came up with Last to Surrender, which Lawton and Seagal hated.
+Seagal fought to have it changed, and the film ended up being called Under Siege.

-The original title Dreadnought did not test well with audiences, the marketing department wanted to give the film a three word title like other Seagal films and came up with the title Last to Surrender.
-Lawton and Seagal both hated the title, and Seagal fought to have it changed, and the film ended up with the title Under Siege.
+Robert Booth Nichols, a self-described former espionage artist, alleged mob associate, and con artist, was employed by Seagal as a technical advisor.
+He also appears in the film in a small speaking role.